 Frequently Asked Questions

 Yes.
 Because the program is accomplished primarily in distance-learning format, it is ideally suited to international students.
-Our Fellows alumnae are based as far away as Australia and Luxembourg.
+Our Fellows alumnae have come from as far away as Australia.
 However, there are a few requirements for international Fellows to qualify for admission:

 2) You must speak and write in fluent English.